TotalMiner/totalminer.github.io/lua/functions/inventory/add_inventory.md

 ## Parameters

-- `item_id:`
+- `item_id`:
-- `qty:` The quantity to add.
+- `qty`: The quantity to add.
 If ommitted, 1 item will be added.
 Use a negative number to remove items from inventory

 ___